 Wondering where the best places to visit in Ireland are?
 If you’re looking for one of the friendliest, greenest, and most interesting countries to visit, look no further than beautiful Ireland.

 I love visiting Ireland; we’ve been back four times and know we will return again.
 There must be something to the rolling green hills, castles, whiskey, rain, Guinness beer, and rugged coastline that doesn’t just draw us in but the millions of other visitors.

 The country’s small size and accessibility make it easy for travelers to see many Ireland landmarks on just one trip.
-If you’re wondering where to go in Ireland, look no further we have you covered with these Ireland points of interest!
+If you’re wondering where to go in Ireland, look no further; we have you covered with these beautiful Ireland points of interest!

-The Best Places to Visit in Ireland
+Beautiful Places to Visit in Beautiful Ireland

 Connemara is arguably one of the most breathtaking regions of Ireland and draws a comparison to the Scottish highlands.
 It’s a coastline of small villages, rolling hills, lakes, and mountains.